Are you struggling with inventory control in Business Central?

 Stockouts on critical parts.
 Customer deliveries delayed.
 Frustration and finger pointing between staff.
 Rescheduled production and constant expediting – these are just some of the problems that can occur when inventory control in Business Central is not managed properly!

-If your manufacturing company is facing any of these issues, they are signs you have an inventory management problem within your Business Central database.
+If your manufacturing company is facing any of these issues, there are clear signs to look for if you have an inventory management problem within your Business Central database.

 Business Central has introduced significant updates and features in its 2023 release wave 2 to address these challenges.
 The enhancements focus on optimizing inventory and warehouse processes, such as improved picking processes, fulfillment suggestions, SKU management, and more granular warehouse configurations for manufacturing and jobs.
 These improvements aim to streamline operations and mitigate the issues businesses face with inventory control.